BrianHanke/gaffer-bhgc_ui/README.md

 To install, merge the two folders in this repo into your Gaffer folder.

 There are two Windows-specific (I assume) fonts in __StyleSheet.py_, assigned to `monospaceFontFamily` and `mainFontFamily` (lines 152-153).
-The theme should work on just fine on Linux if you change those to some appropriate fonts.
+The theme should work just fine on Linux if you change those to some appropriate fonts.

 There's a _gaffer.ico_ icon in the _graphics_ folder for use in Start Menu/Desktop shortcuts.